Blevs/blevs/content/blog/clojure-crash-course.md

 "really really long!"
 ```

-Advanced Solution: Clojure has [max-key](https://clojuredocs.org/clojure.core/max-key), which applies a function its
+Advanced Solution: Clojure has [max-key](https://clojuredocs.org/clojure.core/max-key), which applies a function to its
-arguments and returns the value that gives the maximum result.
+other arguments and returns the value that gives the maximum result.

 ```clojure
 (def strings ["short" "really really long!" "medium"])